kelhad00/CBA-toolkit/README.md

-# DCA
+# CBA
-The Dyadic Conversation Analysis toolkit aims at offering the means for analyzing phenomena occuring in dyadic conversation such as mimicry, nonverbal expression detections, etc.
+The Conversation Behavior Analysis toolkit aims at offering the means for analyzing phenomena occurring in conversations such as mimicry, overlapping expressions, expressions timing, etc.

+Still under development.